Columbia River Outfall and Effluent Pipeline Project

 It’s important to plan for the future.
-Our community expects dependable, affordable sewer services that are essential to our quality of life.
 Our personal health, the community’s economic health, and the health of our rivers and environment depend in large part on treating the wastewater we all generate so that it can be returned safely to the environment.
-To effectively meet our growing need, the Alliance is already underway with this Phase 5 expansion project.
+As our community grows, we continue to make investments to ensure our system adequately meets our needs.

 Staying ahead of the reliability and resiliency needs is vitally important.
-By proactively planning now, the Alliance ensures that ample wastewater treatment facilities will be in place to continue to provide reliable service at an affordable cost well into our future.
+By proactively planning now, the Alliance ensures that ample wastewater treatment facilities will be in place to continue to provide reliable service at an affordable rate well into our future.